kennysmithed/origins25lsa/index.md

 ## Assessment

+Each class has an associated quiz (based on the readings) to be completed before the class (by 8am on the day of the class).
+Grades for the course will be based on your top 4 scores (as a precentage) from these 5 quizzes.
+Every quiz also has a free-answer text box at the bottom you can use to flag up questions or topics you'd like me to address in class that day - I have a small amount of time to read these and prep something, but I'll do what I can!

 ## Course Materials

 There are required readings for each class: a blog post introducing the topic and highlighting any important points, plus a couple of journal articles/book chapters.
 I expect you to do these readings **before** the associated class since they provide useful background information and context to what I say in lectures - I will assume you have done them, and you'll have to talk about them.